dandes3/nachos/vm/README.txt

         -- We now make a new faultData struct, with the owner set to currentThread.
             The virtual page is set to the page we faulted on, and the locked bit set to true on internal, false on external.
-This new faultData struct is now put into the faultInfo array at the index corrosponding to the page being replaced.
+This new faultData struct is now put into the faultInfo array at the index corresponding to the page being replaced.
-            We then retrieve the sector where the faulting page lives from diskSectors for the current thread, and read the sector into an internel kernel buffer.
+            We then retrieve the sector where the faulting page lives from diskSectors for the current thread, and read the sector into an internal kernel buffer.
 We then clear the sector on the diskMap, and write it in to main memory byte by byte.
 We then update the page table for the faulting thread, at the faulting page by marking the valid bit true, the use bit true (used in replacement alg)